kibook/s1kd-tools/tools/s1kd-appcheck/README.md

 The *s1kd-appcheck* tool validates the applicability of S1000D CSDB objects, detecting potential errors that could occur when the object is filtered.

+There are four modes:

+Basic (no argument)
+Check whether all product attributes, conditions, and their values used by objects are defined in the ACT and CCT.
+Specifying the -c option in any other mode also performs this check.

+Products (-p)
+Check that objects are valid for all product instances defined in the PCT.

+All (-a)
-It can test objects either against the defined product instances (using the PCT), or against all possible combinations of product attribute and condition values relevant to an object (using the ACT and CCT).
+Check that objects are valid for all possible combinations of product attribute and condition values, as defined in the ACT and CCT.

+Standalone (-s)
+Check that objects are valid for all possible combinations of product attribute and condition values that are used within the object.

 The s1kd-instance and s1kd-validate tools are used by default to perform the actual validation.